 Ricordi published some of his works, including the symphonic poems titled “L’infinito”, based on the celebrated poems of Giacomo Leopardi, as well as “Cyrano di Bergerac,” inspired by Rostand’s play and chosen by a commission that included Franco Alfano, Ildebrando Pizzetti and Arturo Toscanini.
 “Cyrano di Bergerac,” which successfully premiered in Florence in 1929 by the Fiorentina Orchestra, will be performed at Carnegie Hall.
 Finzi’s early works enchanted the public and attracted the interest of orchestras, ensembles and prominent interpreters.

 In 1931, Finzi wrote “La serenata al vento”, a delightful opera based on a libretto by Carlo Veneziani.
 “Serenata” was submitted for a competition of new operas to be produced at La Scala during the 1937-1938 season.
-It is said that Finzi heard from the director of the Milan Conservatory, Maestro Pick-Mangiagalli, that “La serenata al vento” was one of the finalist operas.
+According to family lore, Finzi heard from the director of the Milan Conservatory, Maestro Pick-Mangiagalli, that “La serenata al vento” was one of the finalist operas.
 His son even recalls being asked to bring the libretto to the theater to begin planning the staging.
 However, the award was never announced and the competition was eventually cancelled in the spring of 1938.

 In July of that year, Il Popolo d’Italia, the official newspaper of the regime, published the “Manifesto della Razza” and, in September, the government promulgated the racial laws stripping Jews of many civil rights, including attending school, teaching, occupying public positions, owning or working for any large companies or business of “national security relevance”.
 Jewish artists, writers and musicians were banned from public spaces.